MLLM-based Discovery of Intrinsic Coordinates and Governing Equations from High-Dimensional Data: Conclusion

 \section{Conclusion}

 In this paper, we propose a video equation reasoning framework based on MLLMs to collaboratively discover physical coordinates and governing equations from high-dimensional observational data.
 We design an enhanced visual prompt toolkit to unify the discovery process of physical coordinates across two types of video-like systems.
 Extensive experiments demonstrate that the proposed method outperforms the baseline on two representative systems and provides a significant improvement to MLLMs.
 Additionally, the governing equations discovered by VER can quantitatively reveal the shedding period and evolving trends of vortices in real videos.
-In summary, this work explores the potential of MLLM in discovering scientific knowledge from multimodal data.
+In summary, this work explores the potential of MLLM in discovering scientific knowledge from multimodal data. \paragraph{Limitation} The performance of our framework is inherently linked to the quality of the upstream visual processing modules.
+Furthermore, its robustness under challenging visual conditions, such as severe occlusions or motion blur, warrants further exploration.

-\textbf{Limitation \& future work.} The visual perception depends on high-quality prompts, and smoothing filters can distort high-frequency trajectories.
-Future efforts will refine the prompt toolkit and expand to complex systems like materials science and biology.